bassembou289-lgtm/LearnSphere-Adventures/README.md

 1. Push your code to a Git repository.
 2. Deploy to Vercel.
-3. Set the `VITE_BACKEND_URL` environment variable in Vercel to your deployed Python backend URL: `https://learnsphere-backend-d6gb.onrender.com`.
+3. Set the `VITE_API_BASE_URL` environment variable in Vercel to your deployed Render backend URL: `https://learnsphere-backend-d6gb.onrender.com`.

 ---